 Before you look at alternative funding, please make sure that you have exhausted all available federal and state financial aid funding options.
-Our office strongly recommends that students file the Free Application for Federal Student Aid to be considered for all types of aid, including federal student loans, before applying for an alternative loan.
+Our office strongly recommends that students file the Free Application for Federal Student Aid to be considered for all types of aid, including federal student loans, before applying for a private/alternative educational loan.

 If you have questions regarding an alternative loan program, we suggest you contact the specific lender directly.
 Please contact our office with general questions.